MihaiZecheru/NoteWorthy/README.md

 Notes:
 A dash and a space on an empty line will auto-indent If auto-capitalize is on and you don't want the first character to be capitalized, hold shift while typing the first char to make it lowercase
+AutoColorVocabDefinitions will only activate if the text prior to the colon is within the first third of the screen